Skip to main content

 When I’m very excited to build products or just program computers for the joy of programming, I dread going to sleep and every part of me cannot wait to wake up and write code again.
 I’ve never felt that about writing.
 Writing has always been a chore.
 I think I’ve known this all along, but have never been able to admit this to myself until now.

 This is how I feel about building software and writing.
 When building software, I'm excited to get started, I can measure progress, and definitively test that it works and I'm done.
 Writing seems so vague and never-finished in comparison.
-By the time I reach the last 10% of writing a piece, I hate it and would rather bin it that release it in such an unfinished form.
+By the time I reach the last 10% of writing a piece, I hate it and would rather bin it than release it in such an unfinished form.

 I will continue writing.
 When I have something important to say, I’ll go through the pain necessary for me to say it.